 Flammability Reduction Group

-The availability of this cone calorimeter, in addition to the original experimental cone, will support ongoing experiments conducted as part of the Reduced Flammability of Residential Upholstered Furniture Project and assessment of flammability reduction technologies for Improving Wildland Urban Interface (WUI) Community Fire Protection.
+These presentations highlight the results of ongoing research conducted as part of the Reduced Flammability of Residential Upholstered Furniture Project and for Improving Wildland Urban Interface (WUI) Community Fire Protection.

 More information about the 2018 BCC Flame Meeting is available at: http://bccresearchflame.cvent.com/events/flame-2018/event-summary-85f61e14e9ff49c597423e25e4f8a54b.aspx